buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 ``submodules``
-    (optional): when initializing/updating a Git repository, this decides whether or not buildbot should consider git submodules.
+    (optional): when initializing/updating a Git repository, this decides whether or not buildbot should consider Git submodules.
 Default: ``False``.

 ``reference``
     (optional): use the specified string as a path to a reference